The Tomfoolery Show

-The Tomfoolery Show is a 1970-1971 American animated comedy television series, based on the works of Edward Lear which aired on NBC.
+The Tomfoolery Show is a 1970–1971 American animated comedy television series, based on the works of Edward Lear which aired on NBC.
 The animation was done at the Halas and Batchelor Studios in London and Stroud.
 Though the works of other writers were also used, notably Lewis Carroll and Ogden Nash, Lear's works were the main source, and characters like the Yongy-Bonghy-Bo and the Umbrageous Umbrella Maker were all Lear creations.
 Other characters included the Enthusiastic Elephant, the Fizzgiggious Fish, and the Scroobious Snake.
+The show's writing was credited to Lear, Carroll, and Romeo Muller, the latter being responsible for the adaptations of the earlier writers' works.
 Some original material was also written based on characters created by Lear, although much of the material was a straight recital of poems and limericks or songs using Lear's poems set to music.
-A recurring joke had a delivery boy running around trying to deliver a large plant and shouting, "Plant for Mrs Discobolus!"
+A recurring joke had a delivery boy running around, trying to deliver a large plant and shouting, "Plant for Mrs Discobolus!"

 The show also included characters from Gelett Burgess' work, including "The Purple Cow" and the Goops.

 Some of the gags were based on Abbott and Costello skits which involved one of the regular characters in troubling situations.